Skip to main content

 Core Modules

-You will take one from the following:
+You will take the Research Methods core course and one from the following:

 • In this module you will develop an understanding of the basic grammar, syntax, and vocabulary of Attic Greek.
 You will become proficient in reading unseen simple passages of Greek without assistance and gain confidence in handling Ancient Greek texts in their original form.